 Subject Intent: Why Criminology?

-The study of Criminology provides an understanding of the complexity of behaviours and social implications of crimes and criminality and the impact of this on wider social issues, including government policies and initiatives.
 Students acquire academic skills such as research, report writing and communication along with practical skills including creativity, planning and organisation.
 Criminology provides the opportunity to apply knowledge to the real world, creating an awareness of the “big picture” and challenging students to hold to account, and question, decisions made on their behalf, encouraging them to engage with the society around them.
-The course is good preparation for studying the social sciences at university, and also prepares students for work in crime-related contexts such as the law, policing and criminal justice.

 What will I study?

-• Changing awareness of crime: types of crime, media and crime, official data on crime, crime prevention and awareness campaigns.
-(Year 1 Controlled Assessment)
+- Changing awareness of crime: Types of crime, media and crime, official data on crime, crime prevention and awareness campaigns.
+(Year 1 Controlled Assessment).

-• Criminological theories: theories of criminality from biology, psychology and sociology.
-(Year 1 Exam)
+- Criminological theories: Theories of criminality from biology, psychology and sociology.
+(Year 1 Exam).

-• Crime scene to courtroom: the criminal justice system from investigation to verdict, personnel and techniques involved in criminal investigations and courtroom procedures.
-(Year 2 Controlled Assessment)
+- Crime scene to courtroom: The criminal justice system from investigation to verdict, personnel and techniques involved in criminal investigations and courtroom procedures.
+(Year 2 Controlled Assessment).

-• Crime and punishment: law-making, criminal justice, forms and functions of punishment.
-(Year 2 Exam)
+- Crime and punishment: Law-making, criminal justice, forms and functions of punishment.
+(Year 2 Exam).

 Criminology